dfr-hub/absen-pengenalan-wajah/README_EN.md

+## A system that can perform attendance using facial scanning

-In this system we need a haarscade algorithm so that the code can run well
+> A system that can perform attendance using facial scanning In this system we need a haarscade algorithm so that the code can run properly, so that's more or less how to use it

 Required modules: